 How to create and simulate deformable objects

-Vellum uses a Position Based Dynamics approach to cloth, hair, grains, and softbody objects.
+Vellum uses a Position Based Dynamics approach to cloth, hair, grains, fluids, and softbody objects.

 How to create, style, and add dynamics to hair and fur.